zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

     Web App for Containers was designing leveraging years of Microsoft's Azure App Service PaaS innovations, and allows developers to just focus on composing their containers without worrying about managing and maintaining an underlying container orchestrator.
 Container orchestration is obfuscated away from developers, and handled as part of the managed services.

+2. Describe the scalability, high-availability and performance options that are open to Best For Your Organics Company with the PaaS solution you proposed above.

+    By using Azure Web Apps in multiple North American regions, we can meet the high-availability needs of Best For You Organics Company.
+They could deploy Web Apps into several paired regions to ensure failover capabilities.
+In addition, this approach provides web front-ends close to current and future customers.

+    Configuring web apps to scale is simple using Azure App Services.
+A set of criteria is easy to define and then Azure will take care of the hard work to ensure that the web app is always responsive.
+This set of steps is easily completed by administrators based on a few different metrics, such as CPU, memory, etc.

+    Using an Azure CDN Standard or Premium from Verizon, we can pre-load files into nodes that are located closer to customers.
+This ensures that the load times for static content will be less than if they were served directly by the web application.
+All static content will be preloaded, including images and PDFs among other items on the site.

-2. What options does the customer have for a Docker image registry?
+3. What options does the customer have for a Docker image registry?
 What option you would recommend?

     The image registry is core to the CI/CD workflow, and must be a production worthy implementation, as it is the source of container images, versioning, deployment, upgrade, and rollback strategies.
 Registry images can also be used for cross-environment promotion (between development, test, staging, and production, for example).